EngstromJimmy/EngstromJess.se/EngstromJessSe/Posts/2021-06-09-Starting-afresh.markdown

 I had a close friend turn into a full-on stalker, which threw me for a loop mentally.
 Not only from the actual inappropriate behavior and stalking, but also because I didn't see it, I made excuses for him.

 Why didn't I see the signs so I could have prevented it?
 I have put so much blame on myself for his behavior.
 We lived with the curtains closed for over a year and I stopped all social and sharing services I could think of.
-I didn't feel safe talking the frequent walks I used to, since he knows what areas I usually go to and I was not up for meeting hem "accidentally" in the woods.
+I didn't feel safe talking the frequent walks I used to, since he knows what areas I usually go to and I was not up for meeting him "accidentally" in the woods.

 I stopped keeping in contact with people because of my anxiety and shame, and because I was scared that someone would unknowingly tell him where I was, what I was doing or how I was doing.